 We have been handling these cases for over thirty-five years, and have been recognized by other lawyers as an authority in this area.
 If you called another lawyer in Waco about an appeal, chances are pretty high that they gave you our name.
 We have been succesful in all types of cases, all the way up to capital murder.
 I have also been asked to present on a number of occassions to continuing legal education programs, and even taught appeals and post-conviction procedure at Baylor Law School for several years.
 A good appeal lawyer must also stay current on the current issues being decided; Not only do we do that, I also write a section of the State Bar of Texas General Practice section on recent case decisions.

-If you want to discuss pursuing and appeal in your case, or you want to hire us to handle your appeal or application for habeas, give us a call at 254-296-0020, or tell us more by filling out of the contact form on this page.
+If you want to discuss pursuing an appeal in your case, or you want to hire us to handle your appeal or application for habeas corpus, give us a call at 254-296-0020, or tell us more by filling out of the contact form on this page.